 Two years later, my hobby has become my job.
 The doctorate still isn’t finished; instead more than ten books have come out, which have sold more than 500,000 copies.
 I’m an author who’s lucky enough to do the best job in the world every day, full of happiness, and be her own boss.
 I’ve got KDP by Amazon to thank for that, as well as my friend, who still reads all my manuscripts before I let them loose on my readership.

-Naturally, working as a self-publisher also means that you need to have a lot of energy and discipline, but there’s no greater feeling than being able to reach so many people with your own stories and to dare to go within touching distance of your readers—not even being on a cookery programme!
+Naturally, working as a self-publisher also means that you need to have a lot of energy and discipline, but there’s no greater feeling than being able to reach so many people with your own stories and to dare to go within touching distance of your readers—not even being on a cookery program!